Nanopin film

 The top coating is provided by lauric acid in a separate step.
 A 3 square micrometer surface now contains on average 166 such cones with cone height of around 100 nm, and the cone diameter at the tip is 6.5 nm.
-The Cassie's law prediction for this material with the lauric acid surface area of 0.000612 and flat film contact angle of 75° is 177.8°.
+The Cassie's law prediction for this material with the lauric acid surface area contact fraction of 0.000612 and flat film contact angle of 75° is 177.8°.